Life feels normal. There is warm sunshine on my face. And soft grass under my back. Chaya is at my side.

 At that point we started planning life together.
 We both wanted to go to college.
 She had dreams of being an economist.
 I, a journalist.
 We wanted to live in London or Paris maybe.
 Then things changed.
 In our junior year of high school, the Nazi’s invaded.
 Soon their flag was everywhere.
 There had been rumors of life changes.
 Rumors became reality.
 A few months after the invasion, they began building the ghetto wall.

 It’s been less than a year since then, but how long ago it feels.
 Now we aren’t walking the main city roads.
 Carefully, Chaya and I walk the back alleys.
 If our families knew, they’d be furious.
-If someone discovered us we’d be taken to the police station.
+If someone discovers us we’d be taken to the police station.
 And from there who knows.
 Torture, death probably.

 Sneaking out of the ghetto though was part of life for me now.
 Being blond and blue eyed made me invaluable to the resistance.
 I joined before we even moved into the ghetto.
 But this is my first time out of the ghetto with Chaya.
 I had tried saying no. She begged me.
 “One day without the stench of death is all I want,” she pleaded.
 “Please make this our anniversary gift.”